dikortis/LetsTalkETC/Episodes/Episode_15.md

-it was so unspeakably beautiful just how elegant and how powerful you could make a language with such simple syntax and there um I was just curious how does what do you you want to make a comment about list because job would be and by the way for people listening if here iam actually has already something that is like list there's it's called lll so like the serpent language compiles down the abstract syntax tree is is basically a lisp and then that gets converted to machine code so if people wanted to they could use that today but I always thought list was really cool and I I got that was what kept me from jumping into
+it was so unspeakably beautiful just how elegant and how powerful you could make a language with such simple syntax and there I was just curious how does what do you want to make a comment about list because job would be and by the way for people listening if here iam actually has already something that is like list there's it's called l so like the serpent language compiles down the abstract syntax tree is basically a lisp and then that gets converted to machine code so if people wanted to they could use that today but I always thought list was really cool and I got that was what kept me from jumping into
 Haskell was well but Lisp is already so cool